storvik/gomacro-mode/README.md

 > Does not evaluate package statement, hence all buffers sent to gomacro REPL will be in the same namespace.

+### `gomacro-eval-file`

+Evaluate file, will prompt for file if run interactively.

+### `gomacro-eval-package`

+Evaluate go package, will prompt for path if run interactively.
+If filename is specified all other go files in same directory will be processed.

 ## Other useful functions

 These functions are not ment to run interactively.